Cheap car insurance for students

 This covers damage and medical claims of other people, should you be liable for those damages in an accident.

 This is probably our top pick for student car insurance cover.
-TPFF cover can often be the most affordable option, but also offers theft cover – which can be important if you are living in a city for university and don't have anywhere safe to keep your car.
+Third-party, fire and theft (TPFT) cover can often be the most affordable option, but also offers theft cover – which can be important if you are living in a city for university and don't have anywhere safe to keep your car.

-Remember that you're still not covered for damages to your own vehicle with this option if you cause an accident, though.
+Remember, though, that with this option, you're still not covered for damages to your own vehicle if you cause an accident.

 Fully comprehensive car insurance